Don't let real estate industry jargon keep you from becoming a homeowner. I can help you work your way through the process. Call me at 5106010116.

 • Disburse monies and finalize instructions

-• Dispense opinions about tax implications
+• Dispense opinions about the outcome of your taxes

 Mortgage Escrow Account